Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 Stress and other common mental health challenges

-While therapy is commonly utilized to help improve client mental health, challenges related to the psyche can also be addressed by counselling.
+While therapy is commonly utilised to help improve client mental health, challenges related to the psyche can also be addressed by counselling.
 Counsellors often help individuals address concerns like stress, depression, or anxiety.

-Depression, eating disorders, and other concerns therapy can help address
+Depression, eating disorders, and other concerns can be addressed through therapy

 Depressive disorders